-The Group is currently assessing the potential impacts of new standards and interpretations that will be effective from January 1, 2024 and beyond.
+The Group is currently assessing the potential impacts of other new and amended standards and interpretations that will be effective from January 1, 2025 and beyond.
 Based on the analysis to date, the Group does not anticipate that these will have a material impact on the Group's overall results and financial position.